Peripheral neuropathy

 Managing peripheral neuropathy

-For most people, symptoms gradually improve once the drug is stopped, but they can sometimes continue to get worse for a few weeks.
+For most people, symptoms gradually improve once the drug is stopped, as the nerves slowly recover.
+This may take several months or longer.
+Symptoms may get worse for a few weeks before they start to get better.
 This is called coasting.

 Treating pain